dmuth/diceware/README.md

 When done editing `main.js`, the packed file can be built by simply running `webpack` on the command line.
 It will be writing to `dist/bundle.js`.
-To run webpack in a mode so that it regularly checks for changed files, run `webpack --watch`.
+To run webpack in a mode so that it regularly checks for changed files, run `webpack --watch --mode development`.

 In a move that departs from Best Practices, I have made the decision to include the packed file in Git.
 My reason for this is that the software will be ready